We’ll start the tour showing the local market where you can buy ‘tamales’ or fresh fruit to take with you on the trip.

 We recommend you to make a reservation by sending us an e-mail.
 The first one who books a tour on a certain day, that day will be the tour for all customers.

-Payment for booking is with Paypal, up to 1 week before the tour.
+Payment for booking is with Paypal or Wise.
 Only cash at arrival for due amount.
 More details in ‘Contact’.

-We don’t get commissions in the places we visit!!
-We don’t bother you with stopping at shops to let you buy souvenirs.
+We don’t get commissions in the places we visit!
+We won’t bother you with stopping at shops to let you buy souvenirs.
 So you will pay a correct price.

 Age recommended: 10+ years ( by bike)